pygame/pygame/docs/reST/ref/display.rst

    | :sg:`toggle_fullscreen() -> bool`

    Switches the display window between windowed and fullscreen modes.
-This function only works under the unix x11 video driver.
+This function only works under the UNIX X11 video driver.
 For most situations it is better to call ``pygame.display.set_mode()`` with new display flags.

    .. ## pygame.display.toggle_fullscreen ##